 About the Douglas Fir

 A very common NW conifer, the Douglas Fir graces many a neighborhood already.
-The average height of an old growth tree is between 75-125 ft.
+The average height of an old growth tree is between 75-125 ft., but it has historically reached heights over 300 ft.
 It can be used as a specimen tree or sheared to make a large hedge.
-Prefers well drained soils.
+It is a popular Christmas tree species.
+It prefers well drained soils.
 Not good for interplanting in established areas since it needs full sun when young to thrive.
-Better to use the Western Red Cedar or Western Hemlock for adding connifers to an existing wooded area.
+Better to use the Western Red Cedar or Western Hemlock for adding conifers to an existing wooded area.